Winter – Spring 2019

 This wonderful retreat center hosts 30 people on individual silent retreats and has maintained continuous retreat for 14 years.
 Mindfulness and calm abiding practices pervade the full day and every activity from sitting in the main shrine room to walking to meals and even while eating the meals and lying down to sleep!

-In San Jose CA 78 people gathered to walk and $12,ooo was raised for many worthy international and local projects.
+In San Jose CA, 78 people gathered to walk and $12,ooo was raised for many worthy international and local projects.

 22nd Western Buddhist Monastic Gathering

 Thirty seven western monks and nuns gathered at the Land of Medicine Buddha in California to share wisdom on the topic of sustaining monastic life into 2080!
 We heard from many western learned monastics representing all lineages of Buddhism with their legacy from diverse Asian countries.
-Friendships made from this gathering over the years have brought monastics from other traditions to Vajra Dakini and rich sharing of traditions.
-This years discussions included the emerging understanding of origin bias in texts due to early mistranslation of key words.
+Friendships made from this gathering over the years have brought monastics from other traditions to Vajra Dakini Nunnery and a rich sharing of traditions.
+This year’s discussions included the emerging understanding of origin bias in texts due to early mistranslation of key words.
 For instance pronouns in Chinese are gender neutral but were translated to mean male only in early translations into other languages leading to key misunderstandings.
 Khenmo offered a presentation on creativity in teaching the Dharma and in enriching monastic life.
 The group always enjoys learning about its host monastery and endeavors to learn about other local monasteries as well.
 This year we were hosted by a center in the Geluk tradition and neighboring monastery Pema Osel Ling of the Nyingma graciously offered tea and we were thrilled to see the beauty of their temple..

 Compassion in the Big Apple

 Invited by Buddhist Insights to lead two days of retreat, Khenmo focused on Shantideva’s masterful teaching “Equalizing Self and Others”.
 She used his insightful verses to dissect perception, how we form the ideas of me and mine and thus determine who we love and protect.
 The first day was in the Temple of Enlightenment in the Bronx.
 During the second day in Brooklyn we went back and forth from the meditation hall to the subways, taking our walking meditation and sitting meditation into the streets for more direct experience.
-We began by directly looking at perception of sound of the trains and progressed through the day to look at equalizing the love we for friends with how we view strangers.
+We began by directly looking at perception of the sound of the trains and progressed through the day to look at equalizing the love we feel for friends with how we view strangers.
 As random people walked by us coming on and off the trains, we practiced seeing them with the same eyes of kindness that we more normaly reserve for friends and family.
 One commuter even joined us for a while!
 Travel and commuting will never be the same as we follow the instructions of Shantideva:

 “Strive at first to meditate upon the sameness of yourself and others.
 In joy and sorrow, all are equal.
 Thus be a guardian of all as of yourself.